WAIFS AND UNSUNG HEROES;

 between what he's seen and sensed, and the response he is given.

-This destroys his ability to trust his instincts
+This destroys his ability to trust his perceptions,

 serious problem arises from this disparity between what a child